Patient education: Quitting smoking (Beyond the Basics)

 ●Avoid thoughts like "having one cigarette will not hurt"; one cigarette typically leads to many more.

 Support — Support can be very helpful in quitting smoking and staying off cigarettes.
-Support can come from family and friends, a healthcare provider, a counselor, a telephone hotline (in the US, 1-800-QUIT-NOW), or support groups.
+Support can come from family and friends, a health care provider, a counselor, a telephone hotline (in the United States, 1-800-QUIT-NOW), or support groups.
 In addition to getting encouragement, it is important to have someone to discuss any problems that develop while trying to quit, such as depression, weight gain, lack of support from family and friends, or prolonged withdrawal symptoms.